 Get back to the things you love.
 This new approach offers patients less pain and a faster recovery.
 Learn more.

 The inpatient tower at St. Francis was designed to be a relaxing, healing environment.
 While at the Joint Replacement Center, you’ll stay in a private room with ample space for family and visitors.

-The Nebraska Room is a bright cheery space where patients participate in group physical therapy and eat meals together.
-Patients can have their hair washed and fixed by a stylist in the salon.
+The Nebraska Room is a bright cheery space where patients participate in group physical therapy.

 Managing your pain is always at the forefront of our care.
 Although we can’t eliminate all pain, we do all we can to manage discomfort so you can tolerate the activities that will get you mobile and active again.